coolcourd/migbin/readme.md

 ### commands
 ---
+#### createpsbu
+Makes a backup of the wordpress site called psbu.tar
 #### exportdbs
 prompts you for the cpanel password and then exports all databases placing them in ~/migration/dbs run without args to export all dbs after cpanel password prompt